Non-narrative film: 1930s to 1960s

 Mary Ellen Bute started making experimental films in 1933, mostly with abstract images visualizing music.
 Occasionally she applied animation techniques in her films.

 Len Lye made the first publicly released direct animation entitled A Colour Box in 1935.
 The colorful production was commissioned to promote the General Post Office.

 Oskar Fischinger moved to Hollywood in 1936 when he had a lucrative agreement to work for Paramount Pictures.
 A first film, eventually entitled Allegretto, was planned for inclusion in the musical comedy The Big Broadcast of 1937.
 Paramount had failed to communicate that it would be in black and white, so Fischinger left when the studio refused to even consider a color test of the animated section.
 He then created An Optical Poem (1937) for MGM, but received no profits because of the way the studio's bookkeeping system worked.

 Walt Disney had seen Lye's A Colour Box and became interested in producing abstract animation.
 A first result was the Toccata and Fugue in D Minor section in the "concert film" Fantasia (1940).
 He hired Oskar Fischinger to collaborate with effects animator Cy Young, but rejected and altered much of their designs, causing Fischinger to leave without credit before the piece was completed.

 Fischinger's two commissions from The Museum of Non-Objective Painting did not really allow him the creative freedom that he desired.
 Frustrated with all the trouble with filmmaking he experienced in America, Fischinger did not make many films afterwards.
 Apart from some commercials, the only exception was Motion Painting No. 1 (1947), which won the Grand Prix at the Brussels International Experimental Film Competition in 1949.

 Norman McLaren, having carefully studied Lye's A Colour Box, founded the National Film Board of Canada's animation unit in 1941.
 Direct animation was seen as a way to deviate from cel animation and thus a way to stand out from the many American productions.
 McLaren's direct animations for NFB include Boogie-Doodle (1941), Hen Hop (1942), Begone Dull Care (1949) and Blinkity Blank (1955).

 Harry Everett Smith created several direct films, initially by hand-painting abstract animations on celluloid.
 His Early Abstractions was compiled around 1964 and contains early works that may have been created since 1939, 1941 or 1946 until 1952, 1956 or 1957.
 Smith was not very concerned about keeping documentation about his oeuvre and frequently re-edited his works.

+UP-graduated Filipino painter Rodolfo Paras-Perez created his only short film, Conversation in Space, a 2-minute film with vivid and captivating abstract animation that used with collage and paint.